-STO-008 - Scenic Stockholm, Vasa Museum & Skansen Adventure#Most Popular #Shore Excursions #City Tours #Family Tours
+STO-008 - Scenic Stockholm Private Tour, Vasa Museum & Skansen Adventure#Most Popular #Shore Excursions #City Tours #Family Tours

-Get an excellent overview of Stockholm with Vasa Museum and delight in open-air museum adventures.
+Get an excellent overview of Stockholm with Vasa Museum and delight in open-air museum adventures complete with a children's zoo.

 Tour price per adult: